25. Reports

 Send Report Link Only |

-Leaves the reports on the server and sends recipients a single link they can use to view or download them. |
+Leaves the reports on the server and sends recipients a single link they can use to view or download the files.
+See Sending a Link Instead of Attachments. |

 Allow Recipients to Unsubscribe |